 Will this program help me get into medical school?

-FutureDocs Abroad is designed to give students hands-on experience and an opportunity to see, touch, and feel real medicine in a way that is simply not possible in the United States.
-The truth is that until students get to their third- or fourth-year of medical school, they’re just not going to get to do the things that doctors do.
+FutureDocs Abroad is designed to give students experience in a real-life hospital setting and give them an opportunity to see and understand medicine in a way that is simply not possible in the United States.

 When applying to medical school, students have to have an incredible story to tell.
 One that is going to put them ahead of all the other applicants with a diverse and relevant resume that demonstrates, over time, a passion for, commitment to, and knowledge of the field.

 FutureDocs Abroad gives students that undeniable competitive advantage.
-They come back focused, incredibly motivated, and most importantly, with a fantastic set of experiences and a story to tell in their college applications, medical school applications, and those ultra-critical live admissions interviews.
+They come back focused, incredibly motivated, and most importantly, with a fantastic set of experiences and a story to tell in their medical school applications and those ultra-critical live admissions interviews.

 How can I be assured of safety and security?